leynier/leynier-website/readme.md

-# Leynier Gutiérrez González - Personal Website
+# Leynier Gutiérrez González - Personal Website 🚀

 Welcome to Leynier Gutiérrez González's personal website repository!
 This website serves as a portfolio to showcase my projects, experiences, and thoughts.

-## Features
+## Features ✨

-* **Developed with Astro**: Leveraging the modern web framework for exceptional performance and flexibility.
+* **Developed with Astro** 🚀: Leveraging the modern web framework for exceptional performance and flexibility.
-* **Responsive Design with Tailwind CSS**: A beautiful and adaptive user experience across all devices, built with Tailwind CSS's utility-first approach.
+* **Responsive Design with Tailwind CSS** 🎨: A beautiful and adaptive user experience across all devices, built with Tailwind CSS's utility-first approach.
-* **Multilingual Support (i18n)**: Available in Spanish and English to cater to a broader audience.
+* **Multilingual Support (i18n)** 🌐: Available in Spanish and English to cater to a broader audience.
-* **TypeScript**: Enhancing code quality and maintainability with static typing.
+* **TypeScript** ✅: Enhancing code quality and maintainability with static typing.
-* **Dynamic Animations**: Engaging user experiences with smooth GSAP animations.
+* **Dynamic Animations** ✨: Engaging user experiences with smooth GSAP animations.
-* **GraphQL Integration**: Efficient data fetching for dynamic content.
+* **GraphQL Integration** ⚡: Efficient data fetching for dynamic content.
-* **Markdown Content**: Easy content management for blog posts or projects.
+* **Markdown Content** 📝: Easy content management for blog posts or projects.

-## Installation
+## Installation 🛠️

 To set up the project locally, follow these steps: